Continuous-Data/MSSQL-CICD-Helper/README.md

 In order to use the functions we need to generate and save a config file.

-if you use [Save-MSSQLCICDHelperConfiguration](#save-mssqlcicdhelperconfiguration) it will let you store the filepath to SQLPackage.exe and MSBuild.exe for later use.
+If you use [Save-MSSQLCICDHelperConfiguration](#save-mssqlcicdhelperconfiguration) it will let you store the filepath to SQLPackage.exe and MSBuild.exe for later use.

 example: